fastai/course20/docs/start_jarviscloud.md

 ![image](images/jarviscloud/creditcard.png)

 ### Recharge the wallet
 Once the card is added successfully, you can recharge for a predefined amount of $10, $20, $50 or $100.
-If the recharge is successful, then we add the same amount as credits in the wallet.
+If the recharge is successful, then we add the same amount as credits in your wallet.

 ![image](images/jarviscloud/recharge.png)

 ### Subscribe for automatic recharges
-You can also automate recharging the wallet when the balance goes less than $5 automatically by subscribing to a range of amounts like $10, $20, $50 or $100.
+You can also automate recharging the wallet when the balance goes less than $5 by subscribing to a range of amounts like $10, $20, $50 or $100.
 This is completely optional.

-You can enable the subscribe by checking on to "I confirm to subscribe" and pressing the subscribe.
+You can enable the subscribe by checking on to "I confirm to subscribe" and pressing the subscribe button.

 ![image](images/jarviscloud/subscribe.png)

 ## Step 3: Launch Instance to learn Fast.ai

-Choose the framework of choice, number of GPU's and storage you need.
+Choose the framework of choice, number of GPU's, type of GPU and storage you need.
 All the instances comes with a 20 GB storage by default.
 If you are starting with fast.ai then 20 GB should be enough.

 ![image](images/jarviscloud/launchinstance.png)

 Once you have choosen the configuration press the launch button.
-Your instance should be created in less than 30 seconds.
+Your instance will be created in less than 30 seconds.
 You should be able to see a running instance like this.
 ![image](images/jarviscloud/runninginstance.png)

 Commonly used tools like git, wget and several other python libraries come preinstalled along with the choosen framework.